Kaholo/Kaholo-plugin-github/README.md

 4. Pull Request (Autocomplete) **Required** - The pull request to return information about.
 Can also be provided by the URL of the pull request or its related issue.

 ## Method: Post Comment On Pull Request
 Post a comment on the specified pull request.
+You can see more about commenting on pull requests [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.